Gruppo di Ricerca

 Jean-Philippe Garric (1961) Professor of History of Architecture, University of Paris 1 Panthéon-Sorbonne since 2013.

-Giacomo Girardi (Verona, 1989), is a Ph.D. candidate in “History, Culture, Social and Institutional Theories” at the Department of Historical Studies, University of Milan and Université Paris-Est Créteil.
+Giacomo Girardi (Verona, 1989), is Post-Doc Fellow at the Archivio del Moderno, Università della Svizzera italiana.
+He obtained his Ph.D. in “History, Culture, Social and Institutional Theories” from the Department of Historical Studies, University of Milan and Université Paris-Est Créteil.

 Romain Iliou is associated researcher at Laboratoire AHTTEP, École nationale supérieure d’architecture de Paris – La Villette (ENSAPLV).

 Paola Mastrolia, I graduated in Law at Catholic University of the Sacred Heart in Piacenza (2008-2009 a.y., marks 110/110 cum laude).
 I got my Phd in the Histoy of Law at University of Macerata (2014).
 From 2014 (to present) I’m a post-doc researcher in the Catholic University of the Sacred Heart in Milano.